GoogleChrome/web.dev/src/site/content/en/learn/accessibility/test-automated/index.md

   - accessibility
 ---

-So far in this course, you learned about the individual, business, and legal aspects of digital accessibility, and the basics of digital accessibility conformance.
-You dove into specific topics related to inclusive design and coding, including when to use ARIA vs. HTML, how to measure color contrast, when JavaScript is essential, amongst other topics.
+So far in this course, you have learned about the individual, business, and legal aspects of digital accessibility, and the basics of digital accessibility conformance.
+You have explored specific topics related to inclusive design and coding, including when to use ARIA versus HTML, how to measure color contrast, when JavaScript is essential, amongst other topics.

 In the remaining modules, we shift gears from designing and building to testing for accessibility.
 We'll utilize a three-step testing process that includes automated, manual, and assistive technology testing tools and techniques.
 We'll use the same demo throughout these testing modules to progress the webpage from inaccessible to accessible.

 Each test—automated, manual, and assistive tech—is critical to achieving the most accessible product possible.